superluminar-io/workshop/content/03_labs/01_sso/_index.md

 ---
-title: "Single sign-on"
+title: "Single Sign-On"
 chapter: true
 weight: 10
 ---

-# Single sign-on
+# Single Sign-On

 By now you should only be able to log into your AWS environment using the root users email address and password.
 This is considered a bad practices and [very insecure](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html).